Delaware Court Records

 - The same offense constitutes a violation of the laws of more than one jurisdiction.

 In Delaware, criminal court records are accessible to members of the public, as stated in the Delaware Freedom of Information Act.
-As a result, interested persons may contact approved authorities in the state to look up criminal case files.
+As a result, interested individuals may contact the approved authorities in the state to access criminal case files.
 Requesters may contact the court administrator in each superior court to obtain access to these records.
 Note that not all information on a criminal case record is open to the public.

 How to Access Electronic Court Records in Delaware

 The Delaware Judiciary only makes provisions for electronic civil court records.
 Requesters may only gain access to criminal court records by visiting the courthouse where the final verdict was passed.
-To lookup civil court records online, requesters should navigate to the Delaware State CourtConnect website.
-Civil court records may be found on the statewide repository by inputting the person’s name, business, or case type.
-Interested persons may also search for judgments against businesses or individuals.
+To look up civil court records online, requesters should navigate to the Delaware State CourtConnect website.
+Civil court records can be accessed through the statewide repository by entering the person’s name, business, or case type.
+Interested persons may also search for judgments against companies or individuals.

 How Do I Remove Public Court Records in Delaware?